cfgnunes/opencv-python-examples/README.md

-# Computer Vision: Examples using OpenCV and Python
+# Computer Vision - Examples using OpenCV and Python

 ## Getting Started